briatte/ggcorr/README.md

 # ggcorr: correlation matrixes with ggplot2

 This function is part of the [GGally][ggally] package.
-Install from GitHub:
+Install it from CRAN or from GitHub:

+    install.packages("GGally", type = "source")
     devtools::install_github("ggally", "ggobi")

 [Someone at Stack Overflow][so] suggested plotting correlation matrixes with `ggplot2`. `ggcorr` implements that idea in a style similar to the `corrplot` function of the `arm` package.
 The example below uses [NBA statistics][fd] shared by Nathan Yau at Flowing Data.